charliezye/charlie-vault/Work/Job Search/B&D Job.md

 	- Passionate about education and underserved communities because I went to lower-income schools growing up and experienced a lot of the difficulties there
 	- Plan to find ways in my free time to contribute to open-source social good apps and just be involved in my community
 - Love a good technical challenge and the problem-solving process, exploring and learning about new technologies, balancing use of industry standards and new innovative options
-	- Flutter for our startup MVP was a great example of that
-		- Of course wanted to move to native but was a great new SDK to learn and work with
 	- Considering what my vision would be for IIoT at your company was a great problem-solving goal for me
 		- Worked on it the entire day after I spoke with Colin
 	- Have always sought to work with new tech stacks, many of the jobs I took and projects I worked on I had not worked in those languages beforehand